NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Y cancel removed
     - Recovers six frames faster
 - 4B
-    - Only has four guard frames after charge (if charge only)
+    - Has only 5 guard frames on step forward (charge or otherwise)
     - Active 2-5
 - 4A
     - Window improved